 Forwarding all changes to the roster of voting members to the Chair.

+The Secretary shall maintain the attendance record [and responses to letter ballots] for all members on the roster and display or announce the status of voting and non-voting members at the start of each meeting.

 Being familiar with training materials available through IEEE Standards Development Online.

 3.4.4 Treasurer